Azure/azure-sdk-for-net/doc/Data Plane Code Generation/ServiceDrivenEvolution.md

 # Service driven evolution

 As a service evolves with non-breaking changes in the REST API, it may or may not cause breaking changes in the generated SDK.
 For instance, adding a new method in an existing path or in a new path won't cause breaking changes in the new SDK.
+See details [here](https://github.com/microsoft/api-guidelines/blob/vNext/azure/Guidelines.md#api-versioning).

-But some changes like adding an optional query parameter could cause breaking changes in the generated SDK.
-In order to make the SDK backward compatible, we can add customized code such as overload methods.
+However, even no breaking changes exist from the REST API perspective, some changes like adding an optional query parameter could still cause breaking changes in the generated SDK.
+In order to make the SDK backward compatible, we can add customized code such as overload methods for now.
+We will make it automatically in the near future.
 The following sections will show some examples of such scenarios and how to handle them.

 ## A method gets a new optional parameter